huxaiphaer/Uganda-Hydrological-drought-monitor-App/README.md

-This is an Application which shows the level of water content in the previous to current years.
-This is an Android  Application and was developed in Java and xml.
+ This is an Android  Application and was developed in Java and xml.An android Application which shows the level of water content in Uganda from previous to current years.
+It has a live Api which shows the total Number of 49 grid areas on which Uganda is placed on a map.